ljcanalytics/FPL_Project/README.md

 ### Fixture Targeting

-Use various different measures to identify the strength of a teams future fixtures in a GW.
+Use various different measures to identify the strength of a team's future fixtures in a GW.
 The user can draw their own conclusions from the data and target specific teams based on a variable number of gameweeks.

 https://github.com/user-attachments/assets/77523dcd-bde3-4739-a979-eb19ff039171

 ### Player Performance

-This data is provided by [vaastav](https://github.com/vaastav/Fantasy-Premier-League/tree/master) Once you have identified teams you want to target you can use this page to determine which players are within budget and are the best performing based on goals, assists, expected goals etc.
+This data is provided by [vaastav](https://github.com/vaastav/Fantasy-Premier-League/tree/master) Once you have identified the teams you want to target, you can use this page to determine which players are within budget and are the best performers based on goals, assists, expected goals, etc.

 https://github.com/user-attachments/assets/d254657c-792e-4518-bcbf-5fd96eaa8df3

 ## Contacts

-If you have any questions or feedback regardin the report.
-Please contact me using the below
+If you have any questions or feedback regarding the report.
+Don't hesitate to get in touch with me using the below.
 - Email:ljcanalytics@protonmail.com